project-poodle/poodle/design.md

 - Node ID
   - Node ID is encoded with DATA

-- A list of requests and responses
+- A list of Consensus Blocks
-  - a list of requests and responses as in the request response encoding
+  - a list of Consensus Blocks as in the Consensus Block encoding

 - Timestamp
   - 8 bytes timestamp represent node own timestamp